nu-dialogue/D4AC/README.md

 - Downloading the whl file.

-  - Click on the file `d4ac-x.x.x-py3-none-any.whl` on the   [D4AC page](https://github.com/nu-dialogue/D4AC), open it, and then click the down arrow in the upper right corner to download.
+  - Click on the file `d4ac-x.x.x-py3-none-any.whl` on the   [distribution page](dist), open it, and then click the down arrow in the upper right corner to download.
 After downloading, move the file to an appropriate folder.

 - Installing packages